shaunickmistry/intro-to-python/README.md

 # Intro to Python
-A series of workshops for MADE employees to automate everyday computer tasks using the online, free course 'Automate The Boring Stuff' (https://automatetheboringstuff.com/) by Al Sweigart.
+Workshops for MADE employees to automate everyday computer tasks using the online, free course 'Automate The Boring Stuff' (https://automatetheboringstuff.com/) by Al Sweigart.

 The workshops are split into Beginner and Intermediate.
 The first set of lessons are for colleagues with no or minimal previous Python or programming experience, who would like to get their head around the foundation of programming with